Jylpah/queutils/README.md

 [`IterableQueue`](docs/iterablequeue.md) is an `asyncio.Queue` subclass that is `AsyncIterable[T]` i.e. it can be
 iterated in `async for` loop. `IterableQueue` terminates automatically when the queue has been filled and emptied.

+The `IterableQueue` requires "producers" (functions addinng items to the queue) to register themselves and it keeps count of registers who are "finished" adding items to the queue.
+Once all the registered producers are "finished", the queue enters into "filled" state and no new items can be added anymore.
+Once an "filled" queue is emptied, the queue becomes "done" and all new attempts to `get()` and item will `raise QueueDone` exception.

 ## Features